MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Environment

-#### Move Object in Collider
+#### Move Objects in Collider

 ##### Description

-The Move Object in Collider  condition is fulfilled when the `Object` is within the specified `Collider` for the required amount of time (`Required seconds inside`) while this condition is active.
+The Move Objects in Collider condition is fulfilled when the `Objects` are within the specified `Collider` for the required amount of time (`Required seconds inside`) while this condition is active.

 ##### Configuration

 - **Object**

-    The `Process Scene Object` to move.
-If the object needs to be grabbed, it needs to have the `Grabbable Property` and a collider component configured.
-The collider defines the area where the user can grab this object.
+    The `Process Scene Objects` to move.
+If the objects need to be grabbed, they need to have the `Grabbable Property` and a collider component configured.
+The collider defines the area where the user can grab an object.

 - **Collider**